Sirjay009/ProjectEmployeeRatings/README.md

 <h3>Parse and Analyse the Data</h3>
 <ul>
 <li>I utilized four (4) functions to achieve this goal.
-The first collect data from users, the second validates the collected data, the third extracts/gets inputted data from each subject column and the last function calculates and updates the columns with the calculated averages.</li>
+The first collects data from users, the second validates the collected data, the third extracts/gets inputted data from each subject column and the last function calculates and updates the columns with the calculated averages.</li>
 </ul>
 <br>